python/cpython/Doc/library/collections.rst

 .. function:: namedtuple(typename, fieldnames, [verbose])

    Returns a new tuple subclass named *typename*.
-The new subclass is used to create tuple-like objects that have fields accessable by attribute lookup as well as being indexable and iterable.
+The new subclass is used to create tuple-like objects that have fields accessible by attribute lookup as well as being indexable and iterable.
 Instances of the subclass also have a helpful docstring (with typename and fieldnames) and a helpful :meth:`__repr__` method which lists the tuple contents in a ``name=value`` format.